HadesXD/basicCalculator-vs/README.md

-# Calculator App - Visual Studio 2015
+# Basic Calculator App - Visual Studio 2015
 This was my first ever aplication that I made in Visual Studio for High School.
 It's very dated, might make an improved version for fun in the future.

 <ul>